s-victor/TinyPedal/docs/customization.md

 Any boolean type value (true or false) will only accept: `true`, which can be substituted with `1`.
 And `false`, which can be substituted with `0`.
 All words must be in `lowercase`, otherwise will cause error.

+Also important to note, not every setting allows float point value that contains decimal places.
+Usually if a number (default value) does not contain any decimal place, that means it only accepts `integer`.
+Make sure not to add any decimal place, otherwise error may occur.

 ## Common Setting
     enable